Learn How To Declutter Books The Right Way

 • You will start feeling the pressure of your reading list

-• You will not be as effective reading
+• You will not be as effective at reading

 As they say, a cluttered desk means a cluttered mind.
 The same is true when it comes to your bookshelf.